Hexcrawls in Cairn

 Travel

-- If lost, the party may need to spend a Wilderness Action to recover their way.
+• If lost, the party may need to spend additional Watches recovering their way.
 Otherwise, the party reaches the next hex along their route.

 Getting Lost

-When the party travels by trail or through wilderness, roll according to the current travel Difficulty.
+When the party travels through Tough or Perilous terrain, roll according to the current travel Difficulty.
 If the party becomes lost, they may enter the wrong hex, be forced to backtrack, find themselves where they do not wish to be, etc.

 If the party becomes lost while moving through a hex, the Warden rolls 1d6 to determine which neighboring hex the party enters: